gravitl/wg-access-tutorial-oss-europe-2024/README.md

 ```
 [Peer]
 PublicKey = <copied from step 2>
-AllowedIPS = 10.191.143.2/32 (can be any private address you prefer, but should not be the same as the server private IP)
+AllowedIPs = 10.191.143.2/32 (can be any private address you prefer, but should not be the same as the server private IP)
 PersistentKeepalive = 25
 ```
 5. Restart the wireguard interface, check to see it includes the new peer